Local Differential Privacy for Regret Minimization in Reinforcement Learning: Introduction

+\textbf{Related Work.} The notion of differential privacy was introduced in~\citep{dwork2006calibrating} and is now a standard in machine learning~\citep[\eg][]{erlingsson2014rappor, dwork2014algorithmic, abowd2018us}.
+Several notions of DP have been studied in the literature, including the standard DP and LDP notions.
+While LDP is a stronger definition of privacy compared to DP, recent works have highlighted that it possible to achieve a trade-off between the two settings in terms of privacy and utility.
+The shuffling model of privacy~\citep{Cheu_2019,feldman2020hiding,chen2020distributed, balle2019privacy, erlingsson2020encode} allows to build $(\varepsilon, \delta)$-DP algorithm with an additional $(\varepsilon',\delta')$-LDP guarantee (for $\varepsilon' \approx \varepsilon + \ln(n)$, any $\delta'>0$ where $n$ is the number of samples), hence it is possible to trade-off between DP, LDP, and utility in this setting.
+However, the scope of this paper is ensuring $(\varepsilon, \delta)$-LDP guarantees for a fixed $\varepsilon$.
+In this case, shuffling will not provide an improvement in utility (error) (see Thm~$5.2$ in Sec.~$5.1$ of \citep{feldman2020hiding} and App.~\ref{app:shuffle_model_rl}).

-The notion of differential privacy was introduced in~\citep{dwork2006calibrating} and is now a standard in machine learning~\citep[\eg][]{erlingsson2014rappor, dwork2014algorithmic, abowd2018us}.
-In stochastic multi-armed bandits, $\epsilon$-DP algorithms have been extensively studied~\citep[see \eg][]{mishra2015Nearly,tossou2016dpmab}.
-Recently,~\citet{sajed2019optimal} proposed an $\epsilon$-DP algorithm for stochastic multi-armed bandits that achieves the private lower-bound presented in~\citep{shariff2018differentially}.
-In contextual bandits,~\citet{shariff2018differentially} derived an impossibility result for learning under DP by showing a regret lower-bound $\Omega(T)$ for any $(\epsilon,\delta)$-DP algorithm.
-Instead, they considered the relaxed JDP setting and proposed an optimistic algorithm with sublinear regret and $\epsilon$-JDP guarantees.
-Since the contextual bandit problem is an episodic RL problem with horizon $H=1$, this suggests that DP is incompatible with regret minimization in RL as well.
-Recently, \emph{local differential privacy}~\citep{duchi2013local} has attracted increasing interest in the bandit literature. \citet{gajane2018corrupt} were the first to study LDP in stochastic MABs. \citet{chen2020locallycombinatorial} extended LDP to combinatorial bandits, and \citet{zheng2020locally, ren2020multi} focused on LDP for MAB and contextual bandit.
-Private algorithms for regret minimization have also been investigated in multi-agent bandits (a.k.a. federated learning) in centralized and decentralized settings~\citep[\eg][]{tossou2015privatemultiagent,dubey2020federated, dubey2020private}, and empirical approaches have been considered in~\citep{hannun2019privacy, malekzadeh2020privacy}.
+The bandit literature has investigated different privacy notions, including DP, JDP and LDP~\citep{mishra2015Nearly,tossou2016dpmab,gajane2018corrupt,shariff2018differentially,sajed2019optimal,chen2020locallycombinatorial,zheng2020locally,ren2020multi}.
+In contextual bandits,~\citep{shariff2018differentially} derived an impossibility result for learning under DP by showing a regret lower-bound $\Omega(T)$ for any $(\epsilon,\delta)$-DP algorithm.
+Since the contextual bandit problem is a finite-horizon RL problem with horizon $H=1$, this implies that DP is incompatible with regret minimization in RL as well.
+Regret minimization in RL with privacy guarantees has only been considered in~\citep{vietri2020privaterl}, where the authors extended the JDP approach from bandit to finite-horizon RL problems.
+They proposed a variation of UBEV~\citep{dann2017unifying} using a randomized response mechanism to guarantee $\varepsilon$-JDP with an additive cost to the regret bound.
+While \emph{local differential privacy}~\citep{duchi2013local} has attracted increasing interest in the bandit literature~\citep[e.g.,][]{gajane2018corrupt,chen2020locallycombinatorial,zheng2020locally,ren2020multi}, it remains unexplored in the RL literature, and we provide the first contribution in that direction.
+Finally, outside regret minimization, DP has been studied in off-policy evaluation~\citep{balle2016differentially}, in control with DP guarantees on only the reward function~\citep{wang2019privacy}, and in distributional RL~\citep{ono2020locally}.